-Don’t forget that Doug has your long-range forecast into the end of October right below the 7-day.
+Don’t forget Doug has his long range forecast going into December right below the 7 Day forecast.

 Have a good night and a great Sunday!